 Exams: There will be four exams and they will take place every 3-4 weeks.
 The fourth exam is the final exam, and it will take place during final exam week.
 Each of the exams consists of approximately 40 multiple choice questions.
-All four exams will count toward your final grade, and will amount to 70% of your final grade.
+All four exams will count toward your final grade and will amount to 77% of your final grade.

-• If a student misses an exam, he/she is required to schedule and complete a make-up exam within one week (7 calendar days) of the original exam date.
-If a student is unable to complete a make-up exam within one week, they will instead make up the missed exam during final exam week.
-If a student does not complete a make-up exam according to the above policy, the exam grade will be a zero.
+- Students may complete an exam AUTOPSY and then RE-TAKE one of the first three exams.
+Step 1: students are required to visit my office and complete an "exam and preparation autopsy," in which they honestly analyze their preparation for the exam and the questions missed on the exam.
+The autopsy for exam 1 must be completed by Tues Feb.
+12th; the autopsy for exam 2 must be complete by Tues.
+Mar.
+5th; and the autopsy for exam 3 must be complete by Fri.
+May 3rd.
+Step 2: students will retake the exam on which they performed an autopsy during the last week of classes, Apr.
+29th- May 3rd, or during final exam week (see table below for retake times during final exam week). - If a student misses an exam, he/she is required to schedule and complete a make-up exam within one week (7 calendar days) of the original exam date.
+If a student is unable to complete a make-up exam within one week, they will forfeit the retake option (see above) and instead make up the missed exam during final exam week.
+If a student does not complete a make-up exam according to the stated policy, the exam grade will be a zero.